YthingLLC/quarterback/README.md

 One of the major goals for this project is security, in addition to simplicity.
 At times, these are competing goals.
 Security can increase complexity, but with good engineering, can be mostly transparent to the user.

 At the current time, actions are not able to receive any "outside" data through Quarterback.
-This is an intential design decision at this time, as it prevents attacked based upon malicious user input.
+This is an intentional design decision at this time, as it prevents attacks based upon malicious user input.
 Quarterback can do *anything*, it does not restrict you in it's usage, as long as what you need to do fits the "domain" that it is appropriate for.
 At this time, commands, and all associated arguments, must be predefined in the configuration.
 No input can be passed down to the running "actions" at runtime.